-Report details sexual abuse allegations against WHO staff during Congo Ebola outbreak
+Report details sexual abuse allegations against WHO staffers during Congo Ebola outbreak

 The report identified dozens of potential victims of sexual exploitation and abuse and 83 alleged perpetrators, including 21 who were employed by WHO as part of the response to an Ebola outbreak in Congo from August 2018 to June 2020.
-It paints a grim picture of male WHO doctors, consultants, drivers and other staff coercing mostly young women into having sex in exchange for the promise of jobs — and the failure of WHO officials to prevent and investigate such incidents.
+It paints a grim picture of male WHO doctors, consultants, drivers and other staffers coercing mostly young women into having sex in exchange for the promise of jobs — and the failure of WHO officials to prevent and investigate such incidents.

 He apologized to victims and thanked them for sharing their stories, pledging to hold the alleged perpetrators to account.
 The WHO will also refer rape allegations to authorities in Congo and in alleged perpetrators’ home countries.

-Most of the identified alleged perpetrators were Congolese staff hired on a temporary basis, according to the report.
-But allegations of sexual abuse and harassment were also made against WHO doctors, consultants and senior staff, some of whom were foreigners.
+Most of the identified alleged perpetrators were Congolese staffers hired on a temporary basis, according to the report.
+But allegations of sexual abuse and harassment were also made against WHO doctors, consultants and senior staffers, some of whom were foreigners.
 The report did not identify the countries.
-Medical staff deployed by Congo’s health ministry also faced accusations.
+Medical staffers deployed by Congo’s Health Ministry also faced accusations.

-“As the director general, I take ultimate responsibility for the behavior of the people we employ, and for any failings in our systems that allowed this behavior,” Tedros said.
+“As the director general, I take ultimate responsibility for the behavior of the people we employ and for any failings in our systems that allowed this behavior,” Tedros said.
 “And I will take personal responsibility for making whatever changes we need to make to prevent this happening in future.”

-Some of the allegations were brought to light in September 2020 in an investigation by the New Humanitarian and the Thomson Reuters Foundation, which detailed the accounts of more than 50 women in the city of Beni who accused Ebola aid workers from the WHO and other relief organizations of sexual exploitation and abuse.
-The other organizations included UNICEF, World Vision, the medical charity ALIMA, Oxfam and Doctors Without Borders, some of which launched their own internal inquiries.
+Some of the allegations were brought to light in September 2020 in an investigation by the New Humanitarian and the Thomson Reuters Foundation that detailed the accounts of more than 50 women in the city of Beni who accused Ebola aid workers from the WHO and other relief organizations of sexual exploitation and abuse.
+The other organizations included UNICEF, World Vision, the medical charity Alima, Oxfam and Doctors Without Borders, some of which launched their own internal inquiries.

-The New Humanitarian and the Thomson Reuters Foundation in May published a second investigation into allegations in the city of Butembo.
-Their report noted that several aid workers had been dismissed following their first investigation, including one Oxfam worker who allegedly raped a woman in Beni.
-ALIMA said in May it had not uncovered any allegations.
+The New Humanitarian and the Thomson Reuters Foundation in May published a second investigation of allegations in the city of Butembo.
+Their report noted that several aid workers had been dismissed after their first investigation, including one Oxfam worker who allegedly raped a woman in Beni.
+Alima said in May it had not uncovered any allegations.

 Tedros convened an independent panel to probe the allegations in October 2020.
 Tuesday’s report marked the culmination of a year-long investigation.